btaschler/intro_version_control_git/README.md

 All materials (including this guide) can be found in the corresponding [GitHub repository](https://github.com/btaschler/intro_version_control_git/tree/main).

-Many of the materials included in this workshop have been adapted from two related workshops ([course 1](https://github.com/MalikaIhle/Introduction-RStudio-Git-GitHub), [course 2](https://github.com/MalikaIhle/Collaborative-RStudio-GitHub)) by [Malika Ihle](https://github.com/MalikaIhle).
+Many of the materials included in this workshop have been adapted from two related workshops ([course 1](https://github.com/MalikaIhle/Introduction-RStudio-Git-GitHub), [course 2](https://github.com/MalikaIhle/Collaborative-RStudio-GitHub)) by [Malika Ihle](https://github.com/MalikaIhle) as well as various resources and online tutorials (incl. from [Software Carpentry](https://software-carpentry.org/), [datacamp](https://www.datacamp.com/) and [GitHub Docs](https://docs.github.com/en)).

 <br>